-'Moon Over Soho' the magic battle on the rooftops: He threw a fireball at me.
-I threw a chimney stack at him - that's the London way.
+The magic battle on the rooftops between Peter and the Faceless Man: He threw a fireball at me.
+I threw a chimney stack at him that's the London way.

 According to another survivor in Foxglove Summer, Peter is not giving Nightingale enough credit.
 Taking out the Tigers were the least of his feats.
 Nightingale is described as being just shy of godlike in that battle.

-Lesley managing to produce a werelight at the end of book two.
+Lesley managing to produce a werelight at the end of the book.

-Although we don't get to see much of it, the battle between Nightingale and the Night Witch in the fourth book.
-The same book also features Peter outsmarting the Faceless Man and almost capturing him.
+Although we don't get to see much of it, the battle between Nightingale and the Night Witch.

-During the climax of Broken Homes, Peter outsmarts the Faceless Man during their Rooftop Confrontation.
+During the climax, Peter outsmarts the Faceless Man during their Rooftop Confrontation.
 The Big Bad jumps off the soon-to-be-blown-up building, using a spell to soften his impact.
-Peter jumps him and clings on, knowing that to shake him off, the guy would have to stop chanting, thus laying them both out for a rather rough landing, after which Peter goes to town on the guywith his trusty size eleven's.
-And then Leslie finally gets to use her taser...
+Peter jumps him and clings on, knowing that to shake him off, the guy would have to stop chanting, thus laying them both out for a rather rough landing, after which Peter goes to town on the guywith his trusty size elevens.
+He would've been able to take the Faceless Man in too, if that hadn't been the moment where Lesley finally gets to use her taser...

-Foxglove Summer has Peter using a magic cane on a unicorn.
+Peter uses a magic cane on a unicorn.
 The unicorns were terrifying for pretty much the entire book until that point.
 After that confrontation, the unicorn flinched whenever Peter looked at it funny.

-The Hanging Tree has more than a few but one of the best has to be an off-screen moment.
-Nightingale finally confronts the Faceless Man who attempts to kill Nightingale with a booby-trapped apartment, which is massive underkill for a guy whose combat experience is open warfare against the German military.
+One of the best has to be an off-screen moment.
+Nightingale finally confronts the Faceless Man, who attempts to kill Nightingale with a booby-trapped apartment, which is massive underkill for a guy whose combat experience is open warfare against the German military.
 Nightingale bypasses them and though we don't see it, it's implied that the majority of their fight is the Faceless Man retreating away from him.